 - Counterparty risk was cited by 79% of institutional traders as the greatest concern in over-the-counter (OTC) crypto trading.

-- In 2025, 48% of institutions experienced delayed settlements due to counterparty creditworthiness issues.
+- 48% of institutions experienced delayed settlements due to counterparty creditworthiness issues.

 - Liquidity risk in thinly traded crypto assets resulted in 42% of institutions facing higher-than-expected slippage during exit strategies.